coinfloor/API/WEBSOCKET-README.md

 	{
 		"tag": <integer>,
 		"method": "CancelOrder",
+		"id": <integer>,
-		"id": <integer>
+		"tonce": <integer>
 	}
 ```

 `tag` is optional.
 Iff given and non-zero, it will be echoed in the reply.

 `id` is the numeric identifier of the order to be canceled.
+This field must be omitted if `tonce` is supplied.

+`tonce` is the tonce given in the `PlaceOrder` command that opened the order to be canceled.
+This field must be supplied if `id` is omitted.

 ### Success Reply